juhoinkinen/Annif-wiki/Project-configuration.md

 For a list of supported backends, see [[Home]].

-The [[ensemble|Backend: Ensemble]] backend provides a way of combining results from multiple backends.
+The ensemble backends provide a way of combining results from multiple backends.

 # Analyzers